greg-raven/Uncommon-Sense/_posts/2012-01-13-resolve-to-serve-no-more-and-you-are-at-once.md

 layout: post
 categories:
 - individualism
+tags:
-tag: 'Étienne de la Boétie'
+- Étienne de la Boétie
 ---

 Resolve to serve no more, and you are at once freed.